 Minnesota Design Team (MDT) is comprised of architects, landscape architects, urban designers, planners, and other experts in design and community development.
 MDT volunteers help communities around Minnesota develop shared visions for improving their physical and environmental designs.
-Download the MDT informational brochure.
+Download the MDT informational sheet.

 MDT assists communities in planning and designing a viable, appropriate future.
 It works not only with design issues such as main street improvements, but also with the fundamental planning process that allows residents to take the initiative in continuing to plan a future that reflects the dreams and interests of the community.